Hutchinson Monarchs move on with 12-1 win over KC All Stars

 HUTCHINSON, Kan.
-(NBC World Series) – Thanks to 12 hits in just six innings, the Hutchinson, KS Monarchs defeated the KCCBA All-Stars 12-1 in the 2020 NBC World Series powered by Evergy on Wednesday night at Hobart-Detter field.
+(KSNW) – Thanks to 12 hits in just six innings, the Hutchinson, KS Monarchs defeated the KCCBA All-Stars 12-1 in the 2020 NBC World Series powered by Evergy on Wednesday night at Hobart-Detter field.

 Taylor Barber and Clayton Chadwick led the Monarchs with a 3-for-4 outing at the plate each, with Chadwick driving in five RBIs to lead Hutchinson in that category.
 Mikel Howell pitched all six innings for the Monarchs and recorded five strikeouts with only one earned run.